sustrik/libdill/README.md

 Deadline -1 means "Never time out."

 Deadline 0 means "Perform the operation immediately.
 If not possile return `ETIMEDOUT`."
-This is different to deadline of `now()` where the operation is not guaranteed to be attempted.
+This is different from deadline of `now()` where there is no guarantee that the operation will be attempted before timing out.

 ## Sleeping